privacybydesign/irma-documentation/yivi-docs/blog/2026-09-15-credential-identity/index.md

 1. Issue the updated credential.
 2. Revoke the obsolete technical copies when their claims are no longer true.
 3. Support automatic refresh so the wallet can update its local record without interrupting the user.
+4. Keep the issuer identity stable across renewals as much as possible.

 Do not rely on matching type, issuer, or attributes to make a wallet invalidate an old credential.
 Those fields cannot distinguish a department transfer from an additional department.